Cathedral Plaza Project

 Exterior Maintenance

-The exterior of the Cathedral is in need of maintenance to the stonework and concrete for the safety of our visitors.
+The exterior façade of the Cathedral is in need of maintenance to repair the limestone, and the west granite steps need to be repaired and reset for the safety of our visitors.

 40th Street Improvements